Qbizinc/qbiz-wiki/training/Certifications/training/gcp_professional_data_engineer_certification_v2.md

 There will be numerous questions related to Dataflow so it's worth spending extra time understanding this product, especially considering how unique and complex it is.

 Dataflow is a serverless ETL service that handles both streaming and batch data.
-It uses [Apache Beam](https://beam.apache.org/) as its execution engine and provides both GUI and Python/Java APIs for workflow creation.
+It uses [Apache Beam](https://beam.apache.org/) as its execution engine and provides both GUI interfaces and Python/Java APIs for workflow creation.
 At a high level, Apache Beam can be thought of as a framework that abstracts Spark-like concepts, and workflows are often set up in a mapreduce-like structure.

 It's highly recommended that you familiarize yourself with some of the [Basics of the Beam model](https://beam.apache.org/documentation/basics/), even before you take your first Dataflow courses.